 \subsection{Structuring the Discussion}

-Other NLP tasks are concerned with leveraging information contained in discussions and providing a clearer, more structured overview.
+Another group of NLP tasks deals with using the information contained in discussions to provide a clearer, more structured overview.

-\paragraph{Argument Mining.} To automatically recognize and classify argumentative structures in text is the aim of argument mining. \citet{boltuzic-snajder-2014-back} initially propose the task of argument recognition and come up with an approach for argument-based opinion mining.
-In a follow-up work \citet{boltuzic-snajder-2015-identifying} extend the task of argument recognition by suggesting an unsupervised method to find the most prominent argument in an online discussion. \citet{harly2022cnn} use a convolutional neural network (CNN)-BERT architecture to measure inter-argument agreement in online discussions. \citet{falk-lapesa-2022-reports} try to recognize the utilization of personal experience in argumentation.
-One sub-task of argument mining is to select a set of keypoint arguments from a collection of given arguments \citep{friedman-etal-2021-overview, alshomary-etal-2021-key}.
-By extracting and displaying key arguments of a discussion to participants, they are able to inform themselves about the discussion, keep an overview and form their own opinion, which contributes to a more deliberative discussion.
+\paragraph{Argument Mining.} The aim of argument mining is to automatically recognize and classify argumentative structures in text. \citet{boltuzic-snajder-2014-back} initially proposed the task of argument recognition and come up with an approach for argument-based opinion mining.
+In a follow-up work, \citet{boltuzic-snajder-2015-identifying} extended the task of argument recognition by suggesting an unsupervised method to identify the most prominent argument in an online discussion. \citet{harly2022cnn} use a convolutional neural network (CNN)-BERT architecture to measure inter-argument agreement in online discussions. \citet{falk-lapesa-2022-reports} try to recognize the utilization of personal experience in argumentation.
+One sub-task of argument mining is to select a set of keypoint arguments from a collection of given arguments~\citep{friedman-etal-2021-overview, alshomary-etal-2021-key}.
+By extracting and displaying the key arguments of a discussion to participants, they can inform themselves about the discussion, keep an overview and form their own opinion.
+This contributes to a more informed, thus more \emph{rational} discussion.

 \paragraph{Duplicate Recognition.} Duplicate contributions, i.e., posts in discussions that share the same idea, but use a different wording, constitute a significant challenge for participants and initiators of large-scale online participation processes.